 As for whether their coverage is just as good as any other insurance company, the lack of information makes it difficult to say.
 “You get what you pay for” is often the case with car insurance, with customer service being sacrificed for a lower bottom line.
 We will take a look at how consumers have reviewed the company shortly.

-Advertising and Media
+21st Century Insurance Advertising and Media

 Similar to most insurance companies aiming at the budget-minded insurance customer, 21st Century takes the funny approach to advertising.
 They take aim at competitors like Geico and Progressive directly in their advertising, using various examples to show that they offer the same coverage and service while saving you money.

 The approach is pretty much the same in the advertising as it has been for many years.
 Two cars, two insurance companies, two equal policies – but one insurance customer paid a lot less.
-The more recent advertising, such as this one aimed at Geico or this one naming Progressive are an improvement over some past ad campaigns, such as the head-scratching “taste test” commercial that turned auto insurance into a pink liquid.
+The more recent advertising, such as one aimed at Geico or another one naming Progressive are an improvement over some past ad campaigns, such as the head-scratching “taste test” commercial that turned auto insurance into a pink liquid.

 21st Century does not have a well-known logo or mascot, and their smaller presence in the media in general is likely a part of why they are able to keep rates so low.